JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 **A2.12：**If the output is in RGB format, **imblend()** can be used to implement this, usually select src over mode, and the src channel image is overlaid on the dst channel image.
 If the output is in YUV format, ** imcomposite ()** can be used to implement this, usually select dst over mode, the src1 channel image is overlaid on the src channel image, and then output to the dst channel.

 ​			The blending principle of this function is **Porter-Duff blending model**.
-For details, see RGA_API_Instruction_EN - API - Image Blending.
+For details, see Rockchip_Developer_Guide_RGA_EN - API - Image Blending.

 ​			The reason RGA requires different configurations for different output formats is that RGA2 has three image channels: src, src1/pat, and dst, in which src channel supports YUV2RGB conversion, src1/pat and dst channel only supports RGB2YUV conversion.
 The blending inside RGA needs to be performed in RGB format.
 Therefore, in order to ensure that RGB images are overlaid on YUV images, src must be used as the overlaid background image YUV.
 Src1 is used as the overlaid RGB foreground image, and the blended RGB image is finally converted into YUV format output by dst channel.